-Nevada City, CA — Late last week in a tranquil session, the Nevada County Board of Supervisors voted unanimously to cut down every tree and remove all shrubbery.
-The ordinance, called “The Tree Removal and Fire Safety Act,” will require that all vegetation be removed within 5 miles of every city limit.
+Nevada City, CA — Late last week, the Nevada County Board of Supervisors voted unanimously to cut down every tree and remove all shrubbery in a tranquil session.
+The ordinance, called “The Tree Removal and Fire Safety Act,” will require removing all vegetation within 5 miles of every city limit.

 Those outside of the city limits in unincorporated areas will be required to remove at least 3 acres of trees around their dwellings.
 If residents and property owners live on less than 3 acres, they have to remove all trees.